| Type: | Package |

 Details

-Multivariate Pareto type I distribution was introduced by Mardia (1962) as a joint probability distribution of several nonnegative random variables X_1, \cdots, X_k
+Multivariate Pareto type I distribution was introduced by Mardia (1962) as a joint probability distribution of several nonnegative random variables X_1, \cdots, X_k.
+Its probability density function is given by

 f(x_1, \cdots, x_k) = \frac{[ \prod_{i=1}^{k} \theta_i] a(a+1) \cdots (a+k-1)}{(\sum_{i=1}^{k} \theta_i x_i - k + 1)^{a+k}},

-where x_i > 1 / \theta_i, a >0, \theta_i>0, i=1,\cdots, k
+where x_i > 1 / \theta_i, a >0, \theta_i>0, i=1,\cdots, k.

-is obtained by the following formula related to survival function \bar{F}(x_1, \dots, x_k)
+Cumulative distribution function F(x_1, \dots, x_k) is obtained by the following formula related to survival function \bar{F}(x_1, \dots, x_k) (Joe, 1997)

 F(x_1, \dots, x_k) = 1 + \sum_{S \in \mathcal{S}} (-1)^{|S|} \bar{F}_S(x_j, j \in S),